 Active TB is an illness in which the TB bacteria are rapidly multiplying and invading different organs of the body.
 The typical symptoms of active TB variably include cough, phlegm, chest pain, weakness, weight loss, fever, chills, and sweating at night.
 A person with active pulmonary TB disease may spread TB to others by coughing.

 However, the incubation period, or the time it takes for symptoms to develop once a person has been infected with TB, varies from a few weeks to many years.
 The first thing you may notice is a bad cough that doesn’t go away or chest pain.
-The symptoms of active TB are easy to dismiss or mistake for another condition, so it’s important to see your doctor if you were diagnosed with latent TB before or have recently been exposed to someone with active TB.
+The symptoms of active TB are easy to dismiss or mistake for another condition.
+It is important to see your doctor if you were diagnosed with latent TB before or have recently been exposed to someone with active TB.
 The symptoms of active tuberculosis include:

 - A general sense of being unwell